nweinmeister/nweinmeister/README.md

 ### Hi there 👋

+## ⚡ What energizes me:
+- Coffee
+- Complex problems

+## ☠️ What makes me grumpy:
+- Wasting time

+## 📝 How I like to get feedback:
+- As soon as possible
+- However the giver of feedback is most comfortable

+## 😱 I struggle with:
+- Facilitating/organizing meetings, haven't had to do a lot of that in the past

+## 🤝 The best way to help me:
+- Let me know if I'm ever doing/not doing anything you think I should/shouldn't be doing

+## 📈 I'd love to help you with:
+- Getting to do work that interests and excites you

+## 👽 Other things you might want to know:
+- I live on a schoolbus/RV that I converted and will be full time travelling until the end of 2022 with my wife Lauren and two dogs (Sadie and Piper)
+- I'm building a house in Charlotte, Vermont starting in May of 2022
+- I love being outside and in the mountains, most of my vacations are backpacking trips or hiking some mountain I've always wanted to hike
+- I have my pilot's license so am occasionally flying around

 <!--
 **nweinmeister/nweinmeister** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.